wolivera/terraform-architectures/aws-beanstalk-docker/README.md

 ### Test

-This example already comes with a sample NodeJs application as part of the Beanstalk stack.
+This example already comes with a sample Docker application as part of the Beanstalk stack.
 If terraform deployment is successfull you should be able to find your application at the generated Beanstalk url.
 You can then assign a Route53 entry to map your custom domain/certificate with this URL.